garethrees/twalk/README.md

 ## Installation

-Although you can get nicknames as you please, I've used the following
+Although you can get nicknames and tweets as you please, I've used the following:

     gem 'twitter       # To get tweets
     gem 'twalk'